Assistant Professor of Finance | Cornell University

 Jeffrey Shrader is an assistant professor at Columbia University’s School of International and Public Affairs (SIPA).
 His work uses theory and data to study how beliefs affect decision making, the role of information—especially professional forecasts—in shaping beliefs, and the effect of forward-looking behavior on empirical analyses.
 He focuses specifically on the role of information in guiding adaptation behavior by individuals and firms facing risks from climate change.
 Jeff received his PhD in economics from UC San Diego.

-Kevin T. Smiley is an assistant professor in the Department of Sociology at the University at Buffalo (SUNY-Buffalo).
+Kevin T. Smiley is an assistant professor in the Department of Sociology at Louisiana State University.
 Smiley researches social justice challenges in urban environments.
 He is the co-author of Market Cities, People Cities (NYU Press, 2018).
 Smiley is the recipient of an Early-Career Research Fellowship from the National Academies’ Gulf Research Program and is a fellow in the NSF Human, Disasters, and Built Environment program’s Enabling the Next Generation of Hazards and Disasters Researchers.
-In fall 2020, he will transition to a new position as an assistant professor in the Department of Sociology at Louisiana State University.

 Roger von Haefen